Welcome to InnovatorsLINK

 - Business planning using the advisory program LivePlan

 - Online business products like a Myers-Briggs program, self-evaluation, payroll, corporate formation, and trademarking

 Evaluation & Opportunity

-You just opened or are about to expand or just need to improve your business in Connecticut.
-You have dozens of questions that need answering, but no convenient way to get correct, timely answers and this is costing you money and frustration.
+You just opened a business, or are about to expand one, or just need to improve your business.
+You have dozens of questions that need answering, but no convenient way to get correct, timely answers.
+And this is causing you frustration and costing you money.

 - How do I evaluate my idea?

 - Who can assist me with business planning?